 1. Check Search Volume

-Most blogs get the majority of the traffic from search engines, especially Google.
+Most blogs get most of their traffic from search engines, especially Google.

-If you want to make money over the long run, you can’t ignore the importance of search traffic.
+If you want to make money in the long run, you can’t ignore the importance of search traffic.

 To generate search engine traffic to your blog, you’ll need to write about topics people are actually searching for.